deliveroo/deliveroo.engineering/_guidelines/api-design.md

 ### 6.1.
 Mobile-friendly APIs

-To build APIs that are friendly to mobile consumers, special attention is needed to limit the numebr of requests.
+To build APIs that are friendly to mobile consumers, special attention is needed to limit the number of requests.
 This is because mobile connections are (relatively) high latency, and the cost of the roundtrip can result in bad user experience.